 Chile continues to offer an attractive business environment.
-Chile was the first Latin American economy to join the Organization for Economic Cooperation and Development, and is party to dozens of free trade agreements (including with the United States, the European Union, Mexico, South Korea and Brazil).
-In terms of competitiveness in Latin America, according to the ranking published by the Latin American Private Equity & Venture Capital Association ('LAVCA'),2 Chile has remained the country with the best overall conditions for the private equity industry for seven years in a row.
-As a result, private equity in Chile has grown significantly: there are now approximately 37 investment funds (as compared to 31 last year) with an estimated amount of investments of \$600 million, and 24 management firms.
-Seventeen of these funds are private equity funds with investments of about \$342.6 million, and 20 funds correspond to venture capital funds with investments of about \$256.8 million.3 i Deal activity
+Chile was the first Latin American economy to join the Organisation for Economic Co-operation and Development, and is party to dozens of free trade agreements (including with the United States, the European Union, Mexico, South Korea and Brazil).
+In terms of competitiveness in Latin America, according to the ranking published by the Latin American Private Equity & Venture Capital Association (LAVCA),2 Chile has remained the country with the best overall conditions for the private equity industry for eight years in a row.
+Also, according to Ernst & Young's annual ranking, Chile leads Latin America as the most attractive market for private equity and venture capital.3 As a result, private equity in Chile has grown significantly: as of the end of 2012, there were approximately 37 investment funds with an estimated amount of investments of US\$600 million, and 24 management firms.
+Seventeen of these funds are private equity funds with investments of about US\$342.6 million, and 20 funds correspond to venture capital funds with investments of about US\$256.8 million.4 i Deal activity

 The private equity industry has grown aggressively as a result of changes in the statutory corporate, capital markets and tax framework implemented since 2000.
-According to the LAVCA Scorecard 2012, investors value the overall environment of institutional and legal certainty, the protection of intellectual property rights, the transparency of the judiciary and the protection of minority shareholders' rights.
-In addition, Standard
+According to

 Andrés C Mena is a partner at Kirkland & Ellis LLP.
-Salvador Valdés is a partner and Francisco Guzmán a senior associate at Carey.
+Salvador Valdés is a partner and Francisco Guzmán is a senior associate at Carey.

-2 LAVCA Scorecard 2012.
+2 LAVCA Scorecard 2013.